KBNLwikimedia/KB-Wiki-Stats-Graphs/KPI5/KPI5-1/README.md

-The file [KPI5-KB-DutchWikipedia-MainNamespace_20022018_RawData.csv](KPI5-KB-DutchWikipedia-MainNamespace_20022018_RawData.csv) list which articles in (the main namespace of) Dutch Wikipedia contain which URLs of websites of the Koninlijke Bibliotheek
+The file [KPI5-KB-DutchWikipedia-MainNamespace_20022018_RawData.csv](KPI5-KB-DutchWikipedia-MainNamespace_20022018_RawData.csv) lists which articles in (the main namespace of) Dutch Wikipedia contain which URLs of websites of the Koninlijke Bibliotheek

 The Jupyther Notebook [KPI5-1.ipynb](KPI5-1.ipynb) visualises the aggregated data into a [horizontal barchart](KPI5-Plot1.png).